Play around with the recipe all you want, but two rules should be followed:

 - If you dry your jerky in a smoker, use a cure.

-In anything other than a smoker, you can safely omit the cure, though many people favor the taste of cured jerky anyway.
+In anything other than a smoker you can safely omit the cure — though many people prefer the taste of cured jerky.

-Cure can be found under multiple names.
+Cure is found under multiple names.
 A couple are “Prague Powder #1” or “Instacure #1”.
 They may be available from your butcher but are easily found online.
-No matter what the name, it is a pinkish 1:16 salt/Sodium nitrite mixture (6.25% sodium nitrite).
+No matter what the name, cure is a pinkish 1:16 salt/Sodium nitrite mixture (6.25% sodium nitrite).

 Or you can use “Morton Tender Quick”, which is available at most grocery stores.